Camp Lejeune Water Contamination Lawsuit

 - Scleroderma

-If you have been diagnosed with any of the above conditions and believe that it may be connected to the water contamination at Camp Lejeune, you could soon have a legal right to hold negligent parties – including the federal government – accountable for their misconduct.
+If you received a diagnosis for any of the listed conditions and suspect a connection to Camp Lejeune’s water contamination, you might soon claim a legal right to hold parties, including the federal government, accountable for misconduct.

 The Camp Lejeune Justice Act

-The Senate passed its version of the act on June 16, 2022, which must then be passed by the House of Representatives before it is sent to President Biden‘s desk for signature.
-Under the 2012 Janey Ensminger Act, veterans and family members who were diagnosed with specific health conditions after living at Camp Lejeune are allowed to seek health care benefits through Veterans Affairs, but never before have any veterans, family members, or civilian staff members who were stationed at Camp Lejeune been able to pursue compensation through the courts.
+Under the 2012 Janey Ensminger Act, the law permits veterans and family members diagnosed with specific health conditions after living at Camp Lejeune to seek health care benefits.
+These benefits are available through the Department of Veterans Affairs (VA) and provide an essential lifeline to many.
+But now, veterans, family members, and civilian staff stationed at Camp Lejeune can pursue compensation through the courts as well.

-Contact a Birmingham Camp Lejeune Lawsuit Attorney Today
+Contact a Birmingham Camp Lejeune Water Contamination Lawyer Today

-Were you diagnosed with cancer or another serious condition after living or working at Camp Lejeune between August 1, 1953 to December 31, 1987?
+Did a diagnosis of cancer or another serious condition come your way after you lived or worked at Camp Lejeune between August 1, 1953, and December 31, 1987?
 Under the Camp Lejeune Justice Act of 2022, you could be entitled to seek compensation for medical expenses, lost income, pain and suffering, and other losses you suffered.

-At Farris, Riley & Pitt, LLP, our Camp Lejeune lawyers are prepared to begin taking related lawsuits as soon as the bill is signed into law.
+At Farris, Riley & Pitt, LLP, our Camp Lejeune water contamination lawyers are prepared to begin taking related lawsuits as soon as the bill is signed into law.
 We have the experience and resources to help you gather evidence for your case, navigate the legal process, and pursue the financial relief that you deserve.
-Contact us today at (205) 324-1212 to schedule a consultation with our office.
+Contact our legal team of experienced attorneys today at (205) 324-1212 or contact us online to schedule a consultation with our office.